dry-python/returns/docs/pages/interfaces.rst

 The same applies for ``ReaderLike1`` and ``ReaderResultLike1`` and ``ReaderResultLike2``.

-We don't support type aliases for types that won't make sence.
+We don't support type aliases for types that won't make sense.

 What's the difference between ``MappableN`` and ``BindableN``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~